-FX052X03X032 Loamy (Lo) Dry Shrubland This site is on similar landscapes and slope positions as the Sandy Gravel Dry Shrubland ecological site.
-It is adjacent to Sandy Gravel Dry Shrubland where slopes are less than 15 percent, fine-earth textures are coarse sandy loam or finer, and coarse fragment content is less than 35 percent.
-FX052X03X110 Sandy (Sy) Dry Shrubland This site is on similar landscapes and slope positions as the Sandy Gravel Dry Shrubland ecological site.
-It is adjacent to Sandy Gravel Dry Shrubland where coarse fragment content is less than 35 percent.
-FX052X03X022 Loamy Gravel (Logr) Dry Shrubland This site is on similar landscapes and slope positions as the Sandy Gravel Dry Shrubland ecological site.
-It is adjacent to Sandy Gravel Dry Shrubland where fine-earth textures are coarse sandy loam or finer.
-FX052X03X062 Swale (Se) Dry Shrubland This site is found downslope from Sandy Gravel Dry Shrubland ecological site.
+FX052X03X062 Swale (Se) Dry Shrubland This site is found downslope from the Loamy Gravel Dry Shrubland ecological site.
 It is on similar landscapes but in swales that receive additional moisture.
+FX052X03X032 Loamy (Lo) Dry Shrubland This site is on similar landscapes and slope positions as the Loamy Gravel Dry Shrubland ecological site.
+It is adjacent to the Loamy Gravel Dry Shrubland ecological site where slopes are less than 15 percent and coarse fragment content is less than 35 percent.
+FX052X03X021 Sandy Gravel (Sygr) Dry Shrubland This site is on similar landscapes and slope positions as the Loamy Gravel Dry Shrubland ecological site.
+It is adjacent to Loamy Gravel Dry Shrubland ecological site where fine-earth textures are loamy fine sand or coarser.